mpuricawolox/kubernetes/README.md

   aws eks list-clusters --profile yourprofilename
   ```

  This will list all clusters inside the account associated with your profile.
-Take the one you need and use it with the next command along with the propper region
+Take the one you need and use it with the next command along with the propper region.
+[More info here.](https://docs.aws.amazon.com/cli/latest/reference/emr/list-clusters.html)

  ```
   aws eks --region us-east-1 update-kubeconfig --name cluster-name --profile yourprofilename
  ```

 This will create or update your kube config file adding a cluster, a context and a user.
 Now you can connect and administrate your EKS cluster.
+For more information on configuring your kubectl to work with aws profiles visit this [link.](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)

 List your clusters with: